Careers360 Logo

 Presbyopia: The power of accommodation decreases with ageing.
 They have difficulty in near vision as well as far vision.
 Bifocal lenses are used to correct the defects.

-Dispersion of White Light in A Prism
+Dispersion of White Light By A Prism

 When light falls on the prism, the prism splits the incident light into a band of seven colours.
 The colours observed are VIBGYOR (Violet, Indigo, Blue, Green, Yellow, Orange and Red).
 The band of colour is Spectrum.
 Thus, the splitting of incident light into different colours is Dispersion.
 The splitting is because of the bending of light rays at different angles.
 Violet light bends the most, whereas red light bends the least.